lionelchg/PlasmaNet/notes/streamer.md

 ##### 401x101 dataset

-The following results correspond to the 401x101 streammer dataset, thus matching the targeted resolution.
+The following results correspond to the 401x101 streamer dataset, thus matching the targeted resolution.

 After several tests, the following conclusions have been achieved:

-- For the rectangular domain, the **custom padding** seems benefitial (as result improve considerably)
+- For the rectangular domain, the **custom padding** seems benefitial (as results improve considerably)
 - The Dirichlet Boundary loss seems to over-constrain the problem, as while the laplacian loss decreases, it increases or remains constant ...
 This results should be further investigated.

 These conclusions are based on the runs found on: